Sports Drinks Hide AspartameUpdated: April 28, 2018 Healthy Living

 – Coconut water is a natural, isotonic beverage that quickly replenishes minerals.
 It tastes sweet and may be a bit of an acquired taste for some, though many children take to it right away.

-– Haymakers’ Oat Water (from Nourishing Traditions): 1 gallon filtered water, 1 cup organic rolled oats, 1 cup lemon juice or raw apple cider vinegar, 1 cup molasses (optional).
+– Haymakers Oat Water (from Nourishing Traditions): 1 gallon filtered water, 1 cup organic rolled oats, 1 cup lemon juice or raw apple cider vinegar, 1 cup molasses (optional).
 Mix all ingredients and leave on the counter overnight (stir occasionally).
 Strain in the morning, chill, and serve.
+Haymakers Punch is another option that is delicious and hydrating.

 – Add a pinch of sea salt and a squeeze of a fresh lemon to a bottle of filtered water if you are in a rush.